Grow Your Rental Income with Accessory Dwelling Units

 Understanding Accessory Dwelling Units

-Also known as ‘granny flats’ or ‘mother-in-law units’, ADU homes can be used to house a family member or can be rented out for additional income.
+Also known as ‘granny flats’ or ‘mother-in-law units,’ ADU homes can house a family member or be rented out for additional income.

-While ADUs may be attached or detached from a house, they usually use the electrical and water connections from the primary house.
+While ADUs may be attached or detached from a house, they usually use the same electrical and water connections from the primary house.
 Governed by different zoning rules and regulations, ADU homes have a type, size, design, and style limit levied on them depending on which state you reside in.
-Also, it is mandatory for the owner of the primary house to live on the property.
+Also, the owner of the primary house must live on the property.

 In many localities, you can get legal rental income from ADU housing.
 The following points describe the legal requirements for a structure to be classified as an ADU: